Bernardino Machado: Political scene

 In the legislative elections of August 1910, he was one of the five deputies elected by Eastern Lisbon, along with António José de Almeida, Afonso Costa, Alfredo de Magalhães and Miguel Bombarda.

-Once the Republic was proclaimed in 1910 he was made Minister for Foreign Affairs, and ran an unsuccessful campaign for the Presidential elections of 1911.
+Once the Republic was proclaimed in 1910 he was made Minister for Foreign Affairs, and ran an unsuccessful campaign for the presidential elections of 1911.
 Afterwards, on 20 January 1912, he was appointed Minister of Portugal in Rio de Janeiro, assuming office in July that year.
 The diplomatic mission was promoted to embassy in November 1913, with Bernardino Machado being the first Portuguese ambassador to that country.

 When he returned to Portugal in February 1914, the country was in a ministerial crisis with the resignation of Afonso Costa as head of government.
 Bernardino Machado was called to set up an extrapartisan ministry, in order to appease the heated political sentiments, foreseeing in his program a truce proposal to monarchists, trade unionists and Catholics, to whom he promised a revision of the religious segregation law.
 In June of that year, Bernardino Machado requested the resignation of the executive who presided, but was again called to form a government: the 7th Republican government was once again "extra-partisan", with all the ministers, except for the president, who was independent.

-Machado ran again for the Presidency in 1915 and was this time elected President of Portugal.
-In the course of his term, he received Germany's declaration of war (March 1916), and visited the Portuguese forces placed in France in the battlefields.
+Machado ran again for the presidency in 1915 and was this time elected President of Portugal.
+In the course of his term, he received Germany's declaration of war (March 1916), and visited the Portuguese forces deployed on the Western Front in France and Belgium.

 In 1917 the government was deposed by a military coup headed by Sidónio Pais, and Machado went into exile.

 Upon Machado's return in 1919 he was elected Senator.
-He served as Prime Minister from 10 February to 23 May 1921.
+He served as Prime Minister from 2 March to 23 May 1921.
 Once again, in 1925, he achieved the presidential office after President Teixeira Gomes resigned, only to be overthrown a year later (1926) by Gomes da Costa (See: 28 May 1926 coup d'état and Ditadura Nacional).
 The country remained under a military, then a civilian, dictatorship until 1974.

 For a second time he went into exile in France, where he continued to be very critical of the Portuguese regime.
 The German occupation of France in 1940 forced him to seek protection in Portugal, which the government granted him with the condition that he was to be confined to his personal retreat in the northern part of Portugal.
 It was there in Porto that he died, aged 93, in 1944, making him the longest lived Portuguese president ever.